theomyway/Ai_Fall_2021/README.md

 -Problems you faced?

-Problems faced were the apply model on normalized data as data was split and exucution would go on forever.
++Problems faced were the apply model on normalized data as data was split and exucution would go on forever.
 Then code was done in pieces bit by bit.

-+ The other problem faced was uploading columns and data array was big as we just had 8000 columns and more columns were required to put into file.
++The other problem faced was uploading columns and data array was big as we just had 8000 columns and more columns were required to put into file.

 -References you used?